mosteo/rxada/README.md

 Some highlights about the library implementation:

 * The library makes extensive use of "signature packages" aka "traits" (thanks go to Emmanuel Briot for his traits-based container library).
-Check [rx-types.ads](https://bitbucket.org/amosteo/rxada/src/ec4fdb3ef9320f18c92e5ca00a3f4bd8459c75a9/src/rx-types.ads?at=default&fileviewer=file-view-default) and [rx-operators.ads](https://bitbucket.org/amosteo/rxada/src/ec4fdb3ef9320f18c92e5ca00a3f4bd8459c75a9/src/rx-operators.ads?at=default) for examples, and the Rx.Traits.* hierarchy.
+Check [rx-types.ads](https://bitbucket.org/amosteo/rxada/src/default/src/rx-types.ads?at=default&fileviewer=file-view-default) and [rx-operators.ads](https://bitbucket.org/amosteo/rxada/src/default/src/rx-operators.ads?at=default) for examples, and the Rx.Traits.* hierarchy.
+However, this is mostly hidden from the user.
+Beginners can use simple instantiations of Rx.Definites or Rx.Indefinites with their types of choice.
-* There is no explicit dynamic memory management for now in the library code, thanks to Ada use of unconstrained types and the Ada.Containers.Holders 2012 package.
+* There is very little explicit dynamic memory management for now in the library code, thanks to Ada use of unconstrained types and the Ada.Containers.Holders 2012 package.

 ### What's next ###